Powder and solvent for prolonged release suspension for intramuscular injection

 How to use Abilify Maintena

-Abilify Maintena is a long-acting medicine that a healthcare professional will give
+Abilify Maintena is a long-acting medicine that a healthcare professional will give to

 you by injection.